|Study Period:||2016 - 2026|

-The India agricultural tractors market is projected to witness a CAGR of 4.5% over the forecast period (2021-2026).
-The tractor sales in India decreased only in the month of April 2020 due to lockdown restrictions.
-However, in the later phases, the demand for agricultural machinery including tractors increased due to higher Kharif sowing, good cash flows to farmers, a timely and normal monsoon in the country across June and July, continued higher rural spending by the government, and exemption from lockdown restrictions.
+The Indian agricultural tractors market is projected to witness a CAGR of 4.5% over the forecast period (2021 - 2026).
+The tractor sales in India decreased only in April 2020 due to lockdown restrictions.
+However, in the later phases, the demand for agricultural machinery, including tractors, increased due to higher Kharif sowing, good cash flows to farmers, a timely and normal monsoon in the country across June and July, continued higher rural spending by the government, and exemption from lockdown restrictions.
 Hence, there is no major impact on the Indian agricultural tractor market due to the global pandemic.
-Government initiatives regarding rural development and farm mechanization, along with various factors, such as enhancing rural wages and scarcity of farm labor are likely to increase the tractor volume over the long term.
-In terms of units, India is one of the largest tractor markets in the world, selling 600,000 to 700,000 tractors per annum, on average.
-The demand for tractors declined during Financial Year 2015-16 due to a contraction in the farm incomes, as the production of major crops and commodity prices reduced with lower procurements by the government, owing to adequate buffer reserves.
+Government initiatives regarding rural development and farm mechanization and various factors, such as enhancing rural wages and scarcity of farm labor, are likely to increase the tractor volume over the long term.
+In terms of units, India is one of the largest tractor markets, globally, selling 600,000 to 700,000 tractors per annum, on average.
+The demand for tractors declined during 2015-2016 due to a contraction in the farm incomes, as the production of major crops and commodity prices reduced with lower procurements by the government, owing to adequate buffer reserves.
 However, India remains a highly lucrative tractor market because of the decreasing availability of farm labor and the rise of innovative business models, such as custom hiring solutions for tractors.

 |Above 50 HP|